redgeneLauren/HTMLcourse-sample/Content/Authentication-AllUsers/LogginInPage.md

     - View list of purchase requests
     - Edit purchase request

-4. `Warehouse Man` - The role of a `Warehouse man` is to receive and process incoming stocks and materials, picking and filing orders from stock, packing and shipping orders and managing stock in the warehouse.
-In the `AC Tajanlangit system` the role assignment feature of a `Warehouse man` are as follows:
+4. `Warehouse Man` - The role of a <b>Warehouse man</b> is to receive and process incoming stocks and materials, picking and filing orders from stock, packing and shipping orders, and managing stock in the warehouse.
+In the `AC Tajanlangit system` the role assignment feature of a <b>Warehouse man</b> is as follows:

     - View list of approved and incoming purchase orders
     - Check and note received items from purchase order document.

-5. `Accounting` - The role of `Accounting` is responsible for the general ledger, job cost, bank reconciliations and accounts payable.
-In the `AC Tajanlangit system` the role assignment feature of the `Accounting` are as follows:
+5. `Accounting` - The role of <b>Accounting</b> is responsible for the general ledger, job cost, bank reconciliations and accounts payable.
+In the `AC Tajanlangit system` the role assignment feature of the <b>Accounting</b> is as follows:

     - View list of purchase orders
     - View details of a service purchase order